This site contains affiliate links. I may earn a small commission, at no extra cost to you.

 What’s helped my sebaceous filaments so far

-Over the years a few things have helped them look less obvious:
+Over the years, a few things have helped them look less obvious.
+The best treatments for sebaceous filaments include:

 - Using a retinoid for years.
-This helps to refine the pore and reduce sebum production.
+This helps to refine the pores and reduce sebum production.

 - Consistency